 Early Swedish Tomato is normally fairly low maintenance and is normally quite easy to grow, as long as a level of basic care is provided throughout the year.
 Being aware of the basic soil, sun and water preferences will result in a happier and healthier plant.

-This plant info is provided by the myfolia gardener's wiki.
-All details about Tomato 'Early Swedish' have been kindly provided by our members.
+This variety plant info is provided by the myfolia gardener's wiki.
+All details about Early Swedish have been kindly provided by our members.

 By our calculations, you should look at sowing Early Swedish about 42 days before your last frost date.